13 Things To Do On The Nauru Island For Off The Beaten Path Adventure

 Photo: Lorrie Graham/AusAID / Wikimedia Commons

-A peaceful inland oasis lined with thick tropical vegetation.
+This peaceful inland oasis lined with thick tropical vegetation is one of the best places to visit on Nauru Island.
 Its placid waters produce a mirror-like quality and are an incredible backdrop for nature walks and photography.
 While swimming isn’t advised, the lagoon’s serene atmosphere is ideal for quiet contemplation or an al fresco picnic.
 Its lush green vegetation and peaceful nature are a sharp contrast to the coastal area and are a good example of Nauru’s natural diversity, making it one of the best things to do on the Nauru Island.

 4. Snorkel At Coral Reefs